AcademyPgh/Y3S1-ReplayFX/howtorename.md

 ### Create store pages

 #### iOS
 Follow some tutorial online.
+Last time, I used [this page](https://developer.apple.com/support/app-store-connect/) and then [this one](https://flutter.dev/docs/deployment/ios).
 You'll start at https://developer.apple.com > App Store Connect, then (using XCode) build, validate, and distribute.

 #### Android
 You'll start at https://play.google.com/apps/publish and create a new application.